Saksham093/Data-Science/Python/Python Qs-As/README.md

 ---

-`Q.12` Write a python program (use function) that takes an integer n as an argument and returns the largest and smallest prime integer less than or equal to n.
+`Q.12` Write a Python program (use function) that takes an integer n as an argument and returns the largest and smallest prime integer less than or equal to n.

 `A.12`